Wet Your Whistle at These Watering Holes Outside in Copenhagen

 Havnegade 53A, 1058 Copenhagen

-Lucky for you Den Vandrette, the wine bar just off the classic (and heavily touristed) Nyhavn canal set up a summer spot across the street right on the main Copenhagen harborfront.
+Lucky for you Den Vandrette, the wine bar just off the classic (and heavily touristed) Nyhavn canal sets up a summer spot across the street right on the main Copenhagen harborfront.
 This place is casual and cozy, which is difficult to do in one of the most popular places for visitors in Copenhagen.
 Pull up a striped summer lounger and nestle in for a long summer’s afternoon.
+Specializes in natural wine offerings and seasonal food offerings.

 Børskaj 12, 1221 København K